AlexEngelhardt/hired-gun/README.md

 A webapp for freelancers to track clients, projects, work sessions, and invoices

+### How to try this out

+See the README.md file in the HiredGun subdirectory here.

 ### Django notes

 Best order for creating a new app: